mighty-gerbils/gerbil/doc/reference/misc.md

 The module defines a generic dispatch overload for buffered channels, allowing them to be iterated just like lists or hashes.
-Iterating *ch* will yield values, and block if necessary, until the channel is closed and fully consumed.
+Iterating *ch* will yield values, and block if necessary, until the channel is closed and its elements fully consumed.

 ::: tip Examples:
 ``` scheme